 Safe Haven Maternity Home opened its doors in 1992 to provide a safe, comfortable place for pregnant young women, or women with babies, who are homeless, or in unsafe or bad living situations.
-Today, we continue to provide the same safe place for young women in crisis with 24 hour paid staff.
-We have a license to house eight women and their babies.
-To date, we have assisted over 450 women in need.
+Today, they continue to provide the same safe place for young women in crisis with 24 hour paid staff.
+They have a license to house eight women and their babies.
+To date, they have assisted over 900 women and babies.
 Each resident may stay through her pregnancy, delivery and up to six months after childbirth, or longer if needed.
 A personal plan is developed to assist each mother with safety and support before leaving Safe Haven.

-Mission Statement
+Safe Haven Mission Statement